Memory-Augmented Graph Neural Networks: A Brain-Inspired Review: Applications

 \section{Applications}

 Different forms of memory or mechanisms may be best suited to a particular type of application.
-The existing memory GNN works study a variety of tasks and applications , including traditional graph/node classification, node representation learning for question answering, sequential recommendation or other applications.
+The existing memory GNN works study a variety of tasks and applications (Table \ref{tab:taxonomy1}), which we describe in greater detail here.
+We also highlight two other graph learning areas that could benefit from memory augmentation: meta-learning and reinforcement learning.